ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 If you are running a test that takes a screenshot, you must first generate the reference screenshot from `main`.
 This is known as generating a "ground truth screenshot".
 All other screenshots will be compared to this ground truth.
 Alternatively, if `main` has changed since the last time you generated ground truths you may need to update your local ground truths.

-The examples for [Running Tests](#running-tests) also apply here, so you can update screenshots for a specific test file instead.
+The examples provided in the [Running Tests](#running-tests) section also apply here, allowing you to update screenshots for a specific test file.

 Note that since you are generating the `main` ground truth screenshots, you must be on the `main` branch locally.
 Don't forget to pull the latest `main` changes and then re-build using `npm run build`.